ELIASADAMS/Assembly-Line-Challenge/README.md

 3. Double-click the `ALC.uproject` file to open the project in Unreal Engine 4.27.
 4. Open one of the maps from the `Content/Maps/` directory (e.g., `NewMap.umap`) to explore the project.
 5. Press the "Play" button in the Unreal Editor to run the game.

+**Note:** Due to the incomplete nature of the project, not all features may be fully functional, and there may be bugs or missing assets.
+Expect also missing assets about PC and assembling